Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/3.-Web-api-call-Microsoft-graph-for-personal-accounts/README-incremental-instructions.md

    > Other ways of running the scripts are described in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)

 1. Once you've run the script, be sure to follow the manual steps.
 Indeed Azure AD PowerShell does not yet provide full control on applications consuming v2.0 tokens, even if this registration is already possible from the Azure portal:
-   1. In the list of pages for the application registration of the *TodoListService-v2* application, select **Manifest**
+   1. In the list of pages for the application registration of the *TodoListClient-and-Service* application, select **Manifest**
       - in the manifest, search for **"accessTokenAcceptedVersion"**, and replace **null** by **2**.
 This property lets Azure AD know that the Web API accepts v2.0 tokens
       - search for **signInAudience** and make sure it's set to **AzureADandPersonalMicrosoftAccount**
       - Select **Save**
-   1. In the **Authentication** page for the *TodoListService-v2* application, check the `urn:ietf:wg:oauth:2.0:oob` reply URI so that the client can propose incremental consent to the user for the Web API when needed.
+   1. In the **Authentication** page for the *TodoListClient-and-Service* application, check the `urn:ietf:wg:oauth:2.0:oob` reply URI so that the client can propose incremental consent to the user for the Web API when needed.
-   1. In tthe application registration page for the *TodoListClient-v2* application, select the **Manifest** section:
+   1. In tthe application registration page for the *TodoListClient-and-Service* application, select the **Manifest** section:
       - search for **signInAudience** and make sure it's set to **AzureADandPersonalMicrosoftAccount**
       - Select **Save**